RadheTailor8336/Javascript/README.md

 # Javascript
-A code repo fot Javascript series
+A code repo for Javascript series